billafy/handwriting-generator/README.md

-# Billa Handwriting Generator
+# Handwriting Generator

-### Requirements:-
-	1) User must be able to input english alphabets(small and capital both), numbers, punctuation marks, blankspace, etc and the corresponding handwritten character should be shown properly on a virtual notebook page
-	2) User can freely move the cursor around the page and write wherever desired
-	3) If a line gets filled with characters it should automatically redirect to next line
-	4) The image of the page can be saved locally
+A title is self-explanatory.
+This application generates handwritten characters on a notebook page which you can save as an image.

-### Page specifications
+### File structure
+/public
+	/alphabets - contains all the character images
+/src
+	/components
+		HandwritingGenerator - The central component which has all the main functionalities Header - application header
+		NotSupported - a simple screen for the devices which are not supported PageArea - the mapping of a specific area of the page /data
+		data - has all the static data such as character filenames, page length, etc /styles - scss styles
+	/utils
+		utils - utility functions to fetch the characters, set margin and size for them, save snapshot of the page, etc